 Here are a few of the other lists Nebraska has made in recent history:

-- #7: The Happiest, Healthiest States in the USA: These ratings by Gallup are based on over 176,000 phone interviews with people in all 50 states.
+- These ratings by Gallup are based on over 176,000 phone interviews with people in all 50 states.
 We’re number seven on the list of how people feel about and experience their daily lives, measured in purpose, social, financial, community, and physical categories.
 Not bad!

-- Best Places to Retire: This one is listed alphabetically, but Lincoln, Nebraska did made the top 25 cities to retire in.
+- This one is listed alphabetically, but Lincoln, Nebraska did made the top 25 cities to retire in.

-- Top 100 Best Places to Live: Lincoln, Nebraska (which was also incidentally named the Happiest City in America in 2015), made the list for being a powerhouse example of “great education, business advancement, and entrepreneurial growth.”
+- Lincoln, Nebraska (which was also incidentally named the Happiest City in America in 2015), made the list for being a powerhouse example of “great education, business advancement, and entrepreneurial growth.”

 Any fun lists that we missed?
 Leave them in the comments section below!